 IELTS results are designed to be simple and easy to understand.
-Results are reported as band scores on a scale from 1 (the lowest) to 9 (the highest).
-The IELTS band scale has remained consistent and has acquired currency around the world over the past three decades.
+They are reported as band scores on a scale from 1 (the lowest) to 9 (the highest).

 The IELTS scale